yellcorp/dupescan/readme.rst

             The file's modification time.

           | index
-			The position of the file on the command line, or the file's ancestor directory if --recurse was used.
+            The position of the file, or its ancestor directory, on the command line.
 The first file/directory has an index of 1.

 OPERATOR  : is
             Prefer strings/numbers that are equal to the argument.

           | is not
             Prefer strings/numbers that are not equal to the argument.

           | contains
             Prefer strings that contain the argument.